 Energy Storage is poised for significant growth in the UK.
 This is due to a resurgence in confidence for renewable energy, making it the cheapest most sustainable power available.
 Opportunities in energy storage are aplenty.
 Storage is overcoming the limiting issue of intermittent renewable energy and is widely understood as the missing piece in the puzzle.
 According to experts the many opportunities presented require careful consideration.
 There generally isn’t one revenue stream that storage can use to create a viable business model – it’s more about tapping into multiple revenue streams and being creative about how you make the most of your asset.

-Energy Storage Insights Discuss with Powersystems on Stand 51
+Energy Storage Insights Discuss with Powersystems Renewable Team on Stand 51